fyrefiend/TJs-DnD/README.md

 # Basic info on the campaign
 ## Ground rules for characters:

+ - Evil characters are discouraged.
+I may allow them but not if they're going to be murder hobos.
+ - We're using the XP system for level advancement.
+ - Please attempt to give your character a back story: Why are they adventuring?
+Where did they learn their class?
+ - Personality Traits, Ideals, Flaws, and Bonds are required

 ### Races:
  - You may be any race from the books I've shared other than: Simic Hybrid.
  - If you want to be a human variant get with me and we can work together so it's not game breaking.